9th July 2019

 But what if you didn’t have to decide?
 What if you could have a learning technology that was built upon the foundations of the traditional LMS and then integrated the enhanced capabilities of the LXP?

-When you made the decision to take the leap towards a more blended approach, what you wanted was an approach to learning which supports the best of both formal and informal learning.
+When you made the decision to take the leap towards a more blended online learning approach, what you wanted was an approach which supports the best of both formal and informal learning.
 You wanted learning which could be tailored exactly to your organisation’s needs.
 And this is precisely why we have designed our Thinqi platform to replicate how we learn naturally.
 For example, when learning something new, we’ll Google the topic and perhaps read a few articles or blog posts.
 We might watch a few YouTube videos and start constructing our own understanding of the topic.
 We might attend seminars and events, then consult peers who are likely to have their own views on the topic.
 We then apply our knowledge and share our experiences with others.
 It’s clear that the learning journey is becoming increasingly self-led and informal, and this is where xAPI, typically associated with the LXP, can help track and reward the learning experiences that happen outside of the traditional platform.

 However, there’s no escaping that all-important compliance training.
 You’ll therefore also want to incorporate formal learning pathways into your strategy, which is where the LMS comes in.
 While Thinqi incorporates the key features of the LXP and its xAPI abilities, it does so without compromising on the formal delivery and tracking associated with the LMS.
 By integrating the two, the result is that you can successfully engage learners beyond mandatory compliance training, yet are still able to measure and manage formal learning activities linked to unique organisational goals.